Indian martial arts: Regional styles

-Martial arts in northwest India and adjacent Pakistan were traditionally referred to by several terms but the most common today is shastar-vidiya or “science of edged weapons”.
+Martial arts in northwest India and adjacent Pakistan were traditionally referred to by several terms but the most common today is shastar vidya or "science of edged weapons".
 Swordsmen practiced their techniques either in routines using real swords, or freestyle sparring with wooden sticks called gatka, a form of stick-fighting.
-Gatka is associated with the Sikh history and an integral part of an array of Rajput Shastar Vidiya.
+Gatka is associated with the Sikh history and an integral part of an array of Rajput Shastar Vidya.
 During the colonial period, the term gatka was extended to mean northwestern martial arts in general.
 Some aspects of the art, such as the unarmed techniques or fighting in armour, are today practiced almost exclusively by the Nihang order of Sikhs.
 Gatka incorporates several forms, each with their own set of weapons, strategies and footwork.
 In the late 18th century, this martial art further developed as a recreational game and University Lahore codified its rules for playing it as a game.